brettv30/Honors-Senior-Research/README.md

 # Honors-Senior-Research

-Here's a repository containing my R project that I worked on for my CSC 498 course "Honors Senior Research".
+A repository containing my R project that I worked on for my CSC 498 course "Honors Senior Research".
-The goal of this course is to augment hands-on Artificial Intelligence programming and build upon the analytics skills I learned in the classroom in my CSC 260 course, "Analysis of Algorithms".
+The goal of this course was to augment hands-on Artificial Intelligence programming and build upon the analytics skills I learned in the classroom in my CSC 260 course, "Analysis of Algorithms".
 The work I completed in that course can be found here: https://github.com/brettv30/Analysis-of-Algorithms.

 Initially, we began with datasets containing National Crime Rate and State Crime Rate data.
 These can be found in the "Section 1 Data" folder.
 We retreived these datasets from the FBI Crime Stats website which can be semi-recreated from here: https://ucrdatatool.gov/Search/Crime/Crime.cfm.